-None of the current planning variable state in any of the planning entities may be used to compare planning values.
-They are likely to be null anyway.
+None of the current planning variable state in any of the planning entities should be used to compare planning values.
+During construction heuristics, those variables are likely to be null anyway.
 For example, none of the row variables of any Queen may be used to determine the strength of a Row.